Defending The Bultaco Honor

 10. Add 4 HP to Your Alpina 250 or 350.
 Easy!
 Just go up in Carburetor size.
 If your bike came with a 27mm Amal, bump up to the easy to find 32mm (Amal model 932).
 The Alpina uses the same small carb as the Sherpa-T. For enduro work, you may need more ponies.
 The bigger Carburetor gives you an extra 1000 RPM on top, plus 4 more horsepower.
 You will feel most of the power difference in the mid range.
 There is a huge improvement riding in sand!
 You will loose some low end power, but your Alpina will still be a tractor.
 You can find the 32mm Amal used for chump change.
 I am sure the Bing or Mikuni will also work.
 Some of the new Mikuni carbs are very cheap priced on ebay.
 Remember the jetting!
 For the Alpina, I am sure you will need a smaller main jet.

-11. What happened after the Bultaco factory closed?
+12. What happened after the Bultaco factory closed?
 We don't have all the facts.
 This is the hearsay from suppliers in Spain that were selling us parts at the time.
 The Bultaco factory closed and opened several times from 1980 through 1984.
 Each time they opened, it was to build Sherpa-T trials bikes for the high demand European market.
 Bultaco was dealing with many european dealers direct, so it was fast cash and good margins.
+Suzuki wanted invest cash and partner with Bultaco, but Paco said no deal.
 The rumors of Montesa or Ossa absorbing Bultaco is bunk, as both were very small.
 Montesa was awarded ownership of the Bultaco name by the government, but never did anything with it.
 Montesa sold the name back to the Bulto family for little money.
 The local Spanish dealers had a feeding frenzy over all the frames and parts that were still in the factory.
-Derbi ended up with most of the engine tooling.
+Derbi ended up with most of the tooling (is that a red Pursang MK16?).
 Bultaco had a close technical relationship with Derbi (see MK15 engines), and there was rumors of a merger.
 I guess the merger never happened.
 Sherco ended up with the top engineers.
 Derbi and Sherco both have used the Bultaco brand name.
 Sherco for the trials bikes, and Derbi for everything else.
 Hugh's Bultaco in New York got trademark rights to the Bultaco name and logo in the USA.
 In 1983 Ignacio Bulto was one of the founders the Merlin Motorcycle company, that was later sold to GasGas.
 Gas-Gas that was started by some Bultaco dealers in Spain ended up with the winning spirit of the company.
 If Bultaco was still in business today, I think the bikes would be a lot like Gas-Gas.

 A. The cables are not so good.
 The throttle cable fails first, then the clutch cable.
 Replace with good aftermarket cables.